Vacation rentals in Three Rivers

 Cottage in Three Rivers

-5 out of 5 average rating, 253 reviews
+5 out of 5 average rating, 291 reviews

-Nestled between rocks and trees, this cozy, modern cottage will make your stay unforgettable.
-Although the home is in the center of Three Rivers (you can even walk to the candy store and the Riverview), it totally feels secluded, since it is located on a private road.
-Relax on the patio after a day in the park, or settle on the couch to watch your favorite show on the smart tv.
+Nestled between rocks and trees, this cozy, yet modern cottage will make your stay unforgettable.
+Although the home is in the center of Three Rivers (you can even walk to the candy store and the Riverview), it totally feels secluded, since it is located at the end of a private road.
+Relax in the back yard after a day in the park, or settle on the couch to watch your favorite show on the smart tv.
 We offer good wifi and a desk for those of you needing to work.
-The bedroom is spacious and has a king size bed.

 Top guest favorite